-Personally, there are few things I relish more than a ranging conversation with friends over an overflowing plate of supreme nachos.
-And, graciously, it is in this intrinsically good thing that lies the promise of truths that can set us free.
+There are few things I relish more than a spirited, ranging conversation with friends over an overflowing plate of supreme nachos.
+Graciously, it is in this basic good that lies the promise of truths that can set us free.
 Dialogue is no panacea, of course.
-In and of itself, it cannot usher in peace and goodwill on earth.
-Indeed, very often grudges and misunderstandings find their breeding ground here.
-Still, good conversation is the best thing on the menu, whether it is with a book, a blog, or a bloke.
-So what makes any old conversation about important and controversial issues a good conversation?
+Words can unleash hell as easily as ushering in peace and goodwill on earth.
+Nevertheless, good conversation is the best thing on the menu, if served well.
+So what makes any old conversation about important and controversial issues the delicacy of civil discourse?
 I’d like to suggest a few essential ingredients, mostly learned from the unsavory taste of foot-in-mouth.
 Take these insights with a grain — or a dash — of salt.

 But moderation is not necessarily synonymous with lukewarm moral weakness.
 The word "moderate" and its noun form "moderation" actually convey something admirable when applied to civility in public discourse.
 The classic meaning of moderation is a position that avoids excesses and extremes; that is, temperate, restrained, prudent, fair, and reasonable.
 A moderate believes that the truth usually lies in the "golden mean" between extremes.
 Moderates aim for judicious tolerance, a calm willingness to listen to and consider the conviction of those with whom they disagree.
 Without surrendering convictions, moderation seeks truth in the center, which is not always marked by a cowardly "yellow stripe."
 The "radical middle," as Gordon Fee calls it, is not bland neutrality, but it’s the path that avoids the dangerous ditches on either side of the road.
 It’s a courageous position held by people some have called "flaming moderates."